FormerLurker/ArcWelderLib/readme.md

 ### Running ArcWelder From Cura

-There is no way to plug the ArcWelder console application into cura.
-Fortunately there is a [plugin](https://github.com/fieldOfView/Cura-ArcWelderPlugin) in the [marketplace](https://marketplace.ultimaker.com/app/cura/plugins/fieldofview/ArcWelderPlugin) that integrates ArcWelder into cura, developed by [FieldOfView](https://github.com/fieldOfView), so no worries there!
+There is no way to plug the ArcWelder console application into Cura.
+Fortunately there is a [plugin](https://github.com/fieldOfView/Cura-ArcWelderPlugin) in the [marketplace](https://marketplace.ultimaker.com/app/cura/plugins/fieldofview/ArcWelderPlugin) that integrates ArcWelder into Cura, developed by [FieldOfView](https://github.com/fieldOfView), so no worries there!

 Note that if you are running Marlin 2, a fork of Marlin 2, Prusa Buddy (Prusa Mini), or Smoothieware, enable the 'G90 Influences Extruder' setting.
 See the [G90 Influences Extruder](#g90-influences-extruder) section for more info.

-If you are running Marlin 1, or any fork of Marlin 1 (Prusa Firmware for Mk2/Mk3, for example), or Klipper you might consider enabling Firmware Compensation.
-This is dependant on your firmware settings, but in general you will want to set *MM Per Arc Segment* to 1.0 and *Min Arc Segments* to 14 to enable firmware compensation.
+If you are running Marlin 1 or any fork of Marlin 1 (Prusa Firmware for Mk2/Mk3, for example) or Klipper, you might consider enabling Firmware Compensation.
+This is dependent on your firmware settings, but in general you will want to set *MM Per Arc Segment* to 1.0 and *Min Arc Segments* to 14 to enable firmware compensation.
 Setting either to 0 will disable this.
 See the [firmware compensation](#firmware-compensation) section for more info.

 ### Running ArcWelder from Slic3r, Slic3rPE, PrusaSlicer, and SuperSlicer

 There are slight differences between these different slicers, but fortunately the method for integrating ArcWelder is the same.

-1. Put the ArcWelder binary somewhere on your PC, and copy the full path (see the installation section above).
+1. Put the ArcWelder binary somewhere on your PC and copy the full path (see the installation section above).
 For example:  ```C:\ArcWelder```
 2. Select 'Print Settings'.
 3. Depending on which slicer your are using, you may have to enable 'Advanced' or 'Expert' mode (PrusaSlicer requires this at least).
 4. Select the 'Output options' sub menu.